 What is airline revenue management?

-Revenue management (RM) is the science behind offering the right product at the right price to the right customer at the right time.
-By finding ways to evaluate a customer’s willingness to pay, revenue management scientists have developed algorithms to adjust a product’s price based on its demand.
+Revenue management (RM) is the art and science of delivering the right product to the right customer at the optimal price and time.
+By analyzing price elasticity, experts in revenue management have developed sophisticated algorithms that dynamically adjust pricing based on demand patterns.

 Originally created by PROS to optimize airline ticket pricing, airline revenue management has changed tremendously over the past decade and, driven by the Offer and Order industry initiative, is set for its next (r)evolution.